cakephp/docs/en/views/cells.rst

 .. note::

-    A new ``View`` instance is used to render each cell and they do not share context with the main template / layout.
-Each cell is self contained and only has access to variables passed as argument to the ``View::cell()`` call.
+    A new ``View`` instance is used to render each cell and these new objects do not share context with the main template / layout.
+Each cell is self-contained and only has access to variables passed as arguments to the ``View::cell()`` call.